priyanshjain08/priyanshjain08/README.md

 ## 📂 Featured Projects

+### SyncSpace

+SyncSpace is a real-time collaborative workspace for teams: create workspaces, manage projects and tasks on a Kanban board, chat with your team, and see everything update live for everyone else looking at it — no page refresh.

 ### DevDesk - Project & Issue Management Platform

 DevDesk is a comprehensive project and issue management platform designed for software developers, teams, and small organizations.